evkx/evkx.github.io/content/models/cadillac/escalade/ESCALADE_IQ/_index.md

 You can choose between two sound systems on the Cadillac ESCALADE IQ.

-- With the AKG Studio audi System, you get 19 speakers with a max system output of 1000 watts.
+- **AKG Studio audi System**: This system features 19 speakers and delivers a maximum output of 1000 watts.
-- With the AKG Studio Reference System, you get 40 speakers with a max system output of 1000 watts.
+- **AKG Studio Reference System**: This system features 40 speakers and delivers a maximum output of 1000 watts.

-The model has 2 USB-C connections as standard.
+Additionally, the model includes 2 USB-C connections as standard.
 The model has 2 USB-A connections as standard.

 ## Lights